andredunford/tk2402_field_programmer/README.md

 # tk2402_radio_programmer

 ## Introduction
 **TK2402 Radio Programmer** is a custom field programmer for Kenwood model TK-2402 VHF radios.
-The software handles all handshaking, data encryption, data formatting, EEPROM memory management, and serial communications between the host computer and the transceiver.
-The software includes a local web-based UI and a PostgreSQL database to store user-supplied channel frequencies and paramters.
+The software handles all handshaking, data encryption, channel/frequency formatting, EEPROM memory management, and serial communications between a host computer and the transceiver.
+The software includes a local web-based UI and a PostgreSQL database to store user-supplied channel frequencies and parameters.

 ![UI screenshot](tk2402_screenshot.png)